Scuba Diving Indonesia – how to choose where to dive

 - Do they contribute to, or participate in, local community projects?

 There is no exhaustive list of Indonesian dive sites.
 There isn’t even an exhaustive list of dive areas.
-Dive operations are opening in, and liveaboards are giving access to, new areas, and new dive sites are being discovered all the time at existing resorts.
+Dive operations are opening in, and liveaboards are giving access to, new areas, and new dive sites are being discovered all the time, even at existing resorts.

 Here we present some of the more established areas, and try to give a taste of what’s available and why – based on its location.
-(If there’s lots of detail, it’s because we have personal experience of a place, if not, we are working from what others have told us).
 Working anti-clockwise from Bali…

 Bali is very accessible and has a feel that could hardly be described as mainstream Indonesia.
 It sits on the west of the Lombok Strait where the water is heading south.
 Much of its coastline is the edge of a volcano – one in particular – which means that you have black sand shelving steadily.
 This makes for great muck diving.
 There are exceptions to this where rocky outcrops have allowed reefs to form, such as Gili Selang, or wrecks like the USAT Liberty have developed into artificial reefs, or around Menjangan Island in the north west, or where bio-rock reefs are being created (successfully) artificially, such as in Pemuteran.